 We are pursuing product candidates with strong scientific rationale to address indications where there is both a high unmet need and an opportunity to develop best-in-class or first-in-class programs.
-We currently have six programs: three clinical-stage product candidates and three preclinical programs.
-We commenced a Phase 2b clinical trial for our most advanced product candidate, GB001, in moderate-to-severe eosinophilic asthma in October 2018 and expect to conduct an interim analysis in the first half of 2020.
-If the interim analysis is positive, we plan on initiating a Phase 3 clinical trial thereafter.
-We also expect to initiate proof-of-concept Phase 2 clinical trials of GB001 in CRS and CSU in 2019.
-We are developing GB002 for the treatment of PAH, and plan to commence a Phase 1b clinical trial in PAH in the first half of 2019 and a Phase 2/3 clinical trial in PAH in the second half of 2019.
-We are developing GB004 for the treatment of IBD, including UC and CD, and expect to initiate a Phase 1b clinical trial in UC in the first half of 2020.
-We currently have three programs in preclinical development.
-GB1275 is an oral small molecule, CD11b agonist in preclinical development for the treatment of oncology indications for which we plan to submit an IND application and, after acceptance, initiate a Phase 1/2 clinical trial in 2019.
-We are also currently evaluating a portfolio of novel BTK inhibitors for the treatment of autoimmune indications and small molecule cancer metabolism modulators for the treatment of solid tumors.
+We currently have four clinical-stage product candidates, in addition to multiple preclinical programs.
+We have completed enrollment for the LEDA Phase 2b clinical trial for our most advanced product candidate, GB001, in moderate-to-severe eosinophilic asthma.
+We expect to conduct an interim analysis in the second quarter of 2020, with full results from the study expected in the second half of 2020.
+If the interim analysis is positive, we plan on initiating preparatory activities for a Phase 3 program.
+We have completed enrollment for our TITAN Phase 2 proof-of-concept clinical trial of GB001 in patients with chronic rhinosinusitis, both with and without nasal polyps.
+Topline data from this trial are expected in the second half of 2020.
+Additionally, we may initiate a translational Phase 2 clinical trial of GB001 in patients with chronic spontaneous urticaria in the second half of 2020, after review of relevant data and evaluation of competitive landscape.
+We are developing GB002 for the treatment of PAH.
+We commenced enrolling patients for a Phase 1b clinical trial in PAH in the first quarter of 2020, and we expect to commence a Phase 2 clinical trial in PAH in the second half of 2020.
+We are developing GB004 for the treatment of inflammatory bowel disease, including UC and Crohn's disease.
+We have completed enrollment for the Phase 1b clinical trial in mild-to-moderate UC patients with active disease symptoms and histology.
+We expect to report topline results from the study in the second quarter of 2020.
+We are developing GB1275 for the treatment of oncology indications.
+In the third quarter of 2019, we initiated a Phase 1/2 clinical trial for GB1275 in solid tumor indications as a monotherapy and in combination with either pembrolizumab or chemotherapy.
+Initial data from this trial is expected in the second hal

 We were incorporated in October 2015 and commenced operations in 2017.
 To date, we have focused primarily on organizing and staffing our company, business planning, raising capital, identifying, acquiring and in-licensing our product candidates and conducting preclinical studies and early clinical trials.
 We have funded our operations primarily through equity financings.
-We raised \$310.0 million from October 2017 through July 2018 through Series A and B convertible preferred stock financings and a convertible note financing.
+We raised \$631.3 million from October 2017 through May 2019 through Series A and B convertible preferred stock financings, a convertible note financing, our IPO completed in February 2019, and proceeds from our credit facility.
 In addition, we received \$12.8 million in cash in connection with the January 2018 acquisition of AA Biopharma Inc., of which Pulmagen Therapeutics (Asthma) Limited is a wholly-owned subsidiary.
-As of December 31, 2018, we had \$228.7 million in cash, cash equivalents and marketable securities.
+As of December 31, 2019, we had \$401.8 million in cash, cash equivalents and marketable securities.

 On February 12, 2019, we closed our IPO and the underwriters in the IPO purchased 19,837,500 shares, including the full exercise of their option to purchase additional shares of common stock.
-The net proceeds were \$291.5 million, after deducting underwriting discounts and commissions and estimated offering costs.
+The net proceeds were \$291.3 million, after deducting underwriting discounts and commissions and estimated offering costs.